Who8MyLunch/Ping_Sweep/readme.md

 I wrote this application to help diagnose some odd network connectivity problems on my home network.
 The basic idea is to ping to a remote host with increasingly larger packets.
 As of right now, the packet sizes start at 16 bytes and increase by factors of two up 32 bytes.

-Note: This module relies upon the use of raw sockets.
-You will need to run with elevated administrator permissions on Windows.
-I'm not sure about Linux.

 Summary results are generated for various percentiles of the ping times and number of packets lost.
 Packets are considered lost for two reasons: socket timeout or corrupted payload on the echo packet.

 This application relies upon the dpkt python package (http://code.google.com/p/dpkt/).
 It is included here as a subfolder.
+Finally, this module relies upon the use of raw sockets.
+You will need to run with elevated administrator permissions on Windows.
+I'm not sure about Linux.

-Initial inspiration came from various sources:
+Initial inspiration for this tool came from various sources:
 - http://www.doughellmann.com/PyMOTW/asyncore/
 - http://www.commercialventvac.com/dpkt.html
 - http://jon.oberheide.org/blog/2008/08/25/dpkt-tutorial-1-icmp-echo/